daajoe/mccompetition.org/model-counting-competition.md

 ---

-## Track 2: Weighed Model Counting
+## Track 2: Weighted Model Counting

 Solver submissions for this track should output for a given Boolean formula, and a weight function, the weighted model count of the instance.